zviadm/walle/README.md

-# WALLE - Write-ahead Log, Lossless Edition
+# WALLE - Write-ahead Log & Leader Election

 WALLE is an experimental system to provide different kind of reusable piece for building other persistent and replicated systems like databases.
 At high level, WALLE provides integrated leader election and durable write ahead logging.
 Primary